xlyric/pv-router-esp8266/README.md

 # Use :
-change nothing on the program, make only modification on data/config.json if needed or upload the 2 bin files ( code and spiffs ) upload the program on the esp8266 and connect to the new wifi network ( password for OTA can be add on file data/config.json ) put information on your personal Wifi and reconnect.
+change nothing on the program, make only modification on data/config.json if needed or upload the 2 bin files ( code and littlefs ) upload the program on the esp8266 and connect to the new wifi network. you can send the code by OTA.

 the pv routeur will send information on your Domoticz server.